-TxDOT is planning improvements for the widening of I-35 in Cooke County to update the roadway to current design standards and provide congestion relief for expected future traffic increases.
+TxDOT is planning improvements for the widening of I-35 from FM 3002 in Cooke County, Texas to mile marker 3 in Love County, Oklahoma.
+Planned improvements include updating the roadway to current design standards and providing congestion relief for expected future traffic increases.

-As part of the planning process, TxDOT is conducting an environmental assessment (EA) for the proposed widening and realignment of I-35 from the south Cooke County line to mile marker one in Oklahoma.
+As part of the planning process, TxDOT is conducting an environmental assessment (EA) for the proposed widening and realignment of I-35 from FM 3002 in Cooke County, Texas, to mile marker 3 in Love County, Oklahoma.
 An EA is a report that documents the existing social, economic and environmental conditions, assesses effects of the proposed alternative and identifies potential mitigation.
 The EA will also evaluate the effects of a no-build alternative.

-The 22-mile project extending from the south Cooke County line to mile marker one in Oklahoma includes:
+The 24-mile project extending from FM 3002 to mile marker 3 in Oklahoma includes:

 The most recent public meetings for this project occurred on Feb.
 5, 2015, in Gainesville, Texas and Sept.
 30, 2015, in Thackerville, Oklahoma.
 Attendees were invited to review the purpose and need for the project, review evaluation and screening of alternatives, review a preliminary schematic of the Preferred Build Alternative and to provide input.
 As a result of input received at the public meetings, TxDOT revised the schematic to accommodate requests and lessen impacts.